-One of the things I continually remind clients to do with their financial plan is to review it regularly.
-Lives and conditions change and it’s important to stay on top of details for items like estate planning, taxes, retirement plan contributions and insurance.
-Especially in the face of changing laws, regulations and policy decisions.
+One of the things I continually remind clients to do is review their financial plan regularly.
+Lives and situations change, and it’s important to stay on top of details for items like estate planning, taxes, retirement plan contributions and insurance, especially in the face of changing laws, regulations and policy decisions.

 As 2018 approaches, there are a number of financial moves you can consider making before the end of the year.
 It has become second nature to have conversations with your accountant this time of year.
 So should it be to talk to your financial advisor.